DanySafatli/buildfreshvm/README.md

 ## Installation

 Provide code examples and explanations of how to get the project.

+#Requirements
+Create a new VM
+Configurations:
+  Settings  -> Network
+    Add two network cards
+      NatNetwork
+      Host only network card

 ## API Reference